dotnet/docs-maui/docs/includes/linker-control.md

 It's possible to specify assemblies that should be excluded from the trimming process, while allowing other assemblies to be trimmed.
 This approach can be useful when you can't easily use the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute, or don't control the code that's being trimmed.

-When it trims all assemblies, you can tell the trimmer to skip an assembly by setting the `TrimmerRootAssembly` MSBuild property in an `<ItemGroup>` tag in the project file:
+When it trims all assemblies, you can tell the trimmer to skip an assembly by setting an `TrimmerRootAssembly` MSBuild item in the project file:

 ```xml
 <ItemGroup>